 Many trans people have issues with this, though.
-Waiting times at GIC's are very long with anecdotal evidence of up to four or even five years.
+Waiting times at GIC's are very long with anecdotal evidence of up to six years.
 This is much longer than the NHS target of 18 weeks and waits of this length are not acceptable.

 Because of this waiting time, there is very significant evidence that trans patients mental health issues significantly deteriorate, potentially causing self-harm and in worse case scenarios; suicide.